dtsn/jungleskipper/_members/barnabas-t-bullion.md

 ![The portrayal of Barnabas T. Bullion in the Disney Kingdoms series](/gallery/members/barnabas-t-bullion/disney-kingdoms-barnabus-t-bullion.jpeg)
 _Source: Copyright Marvel/Disney, Disney Kingdoms_

-The Disney Kingdoms book also reveals the original artist for the Barnabus T. Bullion portrait shown above is <a href="https://www.roihorn.com" target="_blank">Roi Horn</a>.
+The Disney Kingdoms book also reveals the original artist for the Barnabus T. Bullion portrait shown above is[ Roi Horn](https://www.roihorn.com).